Why are internet speeds in Germany so terrible?

 LTE options in Germany

+LTE is mobile internet, the same you are probably using on your phone.
 LTE internet means that no technician is coming to your home so setup is rather painless.
 You receive a SIM card and a wifi router, that's it.

 This is the same technique used for internet on your phone with the exception that the LTE spot is often tied to your address.
 You can usually request a location change in 24 hours.
 LTE internet is an option if you have to change addresses frequently.